KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

     endif()
 endif ()

 ##!
-We will let know the SDK if our on Linux
+Test whether the setup is on Linux
 if (${CMAKE_SYSTEM_NAME} STREQUAL "Linux")
     set(LINUX TRUE)
 endif ()

 ##!
-We include the module from CMake for fetching dependencies
+Include the module from CMake for fetching dependencies
 include(FetchContent)

 ##!
-We declare information about the dependance that we want to fetch.
+Declare information about the dependance to fetch
 FetchContent_Declare(
         antara-gaming-sdk
         URL https://github.com/KomodoPlatform/antara-gaming-sdk/archive/master.zip
 )

 ##!
-We set extras modules from the SDK that we want to use, here we will use the SFML module.
+Set extras modules from the SDK
 set(USE_SFML_ANTARA_WRAPPER ON)

 ##!
-We fetch our dependence
+Fetch the dependence
 FetchContent_MakeAvailable(antara-gaming-sdk)

 ##!
-Calling this macros provided by the sdk will if you are on Apple init the environment for this OS (std::filesystem).
+If using OSX, calling this macro provided by the sdk will initalize the environment (std::filesystem)
 init_apple_env()

 ##!
-We create the executable with the project name
+Create the executable with the project name
 add_executable(${PROJECT_NAME} tic-tac-toe.cpp)

 ##!
-Setting output directory
+Set output directory
 set_target_properties(${PROJECT_NAME}
         PROPERTIES
         RUNTIME_OUTPUT_DIRECTORY "${CMAKE_BINARY_DIR}/bin/"
         )

 ##!
-We link the SDK modules that we want to use to our executable
+Link the SDK modules used in the executable
 target_link_libraries(${PROJECT_NAME} PUBLIC antara::world antara::sfml)

 ##!
 Move DLL